sunfishcode/rfcs/text/0000-io-safety.md

 ## Do nothing

-The other alternative would be to do nothing. [`FromRawFd::from_raw_fd`] and friends have confusing comments, the ecosystem is inconsistent in how it uses these features, and it's ambiguous whether the Rust language makes any guarantees about whether I/O can be fully encapsulated, but for most users these aren't urgent practical problems.
+On a practical level, the problems addressed here aren't urgent for most Rust users today, so Rust could arguably get by without doing anything here.

-The benefits to the RFC are more about refining one aspect of Rust's overall safety guarantee, and it's difficult to quantify the practical advantages.
+However, this would leave [`FromRawFd::from_raw_fd`] with confusing comments, inconsistency in parts of the ecosystem that use these features, and ambiguity over whether Rust intends that I/O can be fully encapsulated.

 # Prior art
 [prior-art]: #prior-art

 Most memory-safe programming languages have safe abstractions around raw resource handles.
 Most often, they simply avoid exposing the raw resource values altogether, such as in [C#], [Java], and others.
 Making it `unsafe` to perform I/O through a given raw resource handle value would let safe Rust have the same guarantees as those effectively provided by such memory-safe languages.

 [C#]: https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-5.0